mrojasb2000/go-standard-library/README.md

 File access is a veru common operation used to store or read the data.
 This recipe illustrates how to open a file by its name and path, using the standard library.

 `go run openfile.go`

+### Reading the file into a string

+In the previous recipes, we saw the reading from Stdin and the opening of the file.
+In this recipe, we will combine these two a little bit and how to read the file into a string.

+`go run readfile.go`